Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 **Where to download?**
 I downloaded their date (access [here](http://viaf.org/viaf/data/ ) ).
 The unzipped "txt.gz" file is 9,37 GB.
 When I observed the VIAF dataset, I realised that most contemporary writers had a wikipedia page.
 So I eliminated all the rows that didn't include a wiki link.

 Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
-But nevertheless this helped me to deacresed the file size from ~ 9 GB to ~ 94 MB.
+But nevertheless this helped me to decreased the file size from ~ 9 GB to ~ 235 MB.

 ## 3. Finding the Nature History Writers
-There are many book retailer webpages with decent categorisarion of millions of books.
+There are many book retailer webpages with decent categorisation of millions of books.
 So creating a book dataset with author names and book titles is relatively easy.
 I used [Book Depository](https://www.bookdepository.com/category/2985/Natural-History/browse/viewmode/all?page=2) and scraped its pages with python.

 They have a category called  "Natural History".
 Perfect.
 I fetched all the books under this category.
 The result was ~ 10,000 books with titles, authors and publishing year.
-I filtered the result to only get the natural history books that were published between "2021 - Present" which yielded ~ 1,230 books.
+I filtered the result to get the books published for each year.

 There are no gender identity information for authors in Book Depository nor in similar platforms.
 And this is why I need VIAF dataset.

 ## 4. Code Workflow
-- Import & edit the Book Depository data
+- Import Book Depository data
-- Import & edit the VIAF data
+- Import VIAF data
 - Cross check and match if an author listed in the Book Depository data exists in VIAF dataset.
 - If yes: Go to authors page and get their gender info
 - If no:  Try to predict the authors' gender from their first name by using Natural Language Toolkit
 - Summarise the findings

 ## 5. Result
-- There are 1230 books published from 2021 until now within "Nature History" category.
+- There are 982 books published in 2021 within "Nature History" category.
-- I retrieved the author gender of~ 37% of these books from VIAF page.
+- I retrieved the author gender of~ 32% of these books from VIAF page.
-- For the remaining ~63% of the books/authors I used Natural Language Processing to predict their gender from their first names.
+- For the remaining ~68% of the books/authors I used Natural Language Processing to predict their gender from their first names.
+- This method couldn't define gender of 15% of the authors .
-- The results show that 6 out of 10 natural histoy books that were published after 2021 are written by male authors.
+- The results show (excluding the undetermined authors) that 6 out of 10 natural history books that were published after 2021 are written by male authors.

 However it's difficult to fully rely on these results.
 There are numerous things to improve in this project besides finding a database with broader gender identities.
 These are:
-- Find a better way to systematically access authors' VIAF pages
-- Perhaps, eliminating VIAF and simply relying on gender prediction can simplify the project
+- Re-consider the use of VIAF database.
+Just to find gender data for ~30% of the authors the project processing time increases dramatically.
 - Improving the Natural Language Toolkit (NTLK) results to increase the binary-gender prediction accuracy

 ## 6. Code
-### Bookdepositort Dataset

 ```python
 import requests
 import pandas as pd